 When You Go

 - The highlight of my time in Rothenburg ob der Tauber was hanging out in the impossibly picturesque Marktplatz, or Main Square.
 On two sides it is lined with cafes, pubs and gift shops.
 On the other two sides, the imposing buildings of old and new town halls.
-It is common practice to sit on the steps on town hall with snacks and a drink and take in the ambiance.
+It is common practice to sit on the steps of

-- Germany is considered by many to be the birthplace of Christmas as we know it.
-You will find Christmas shops in almost every small German town, but here you can visit the Christmas Museum, no matter what time of year it is.
+- Many consider Germany to be the birthplace of Christmas as we know it.
+You will find Christmas shops in almost every small German town, but here you can visit the Christmas Museum, any time of year.

 - The city is surrounded by a fortified wall that is one reason we get to enjoy it today.
 The wall did its job well during the numerous wars of the past thousand years; while other German cities changed occupiers several times, Rothenburg was able to hold strong.
 Walk the wall (1-2 miles) for nice views of inside and outside the town.